Angela Borden | Apr 6, 2023

-No matter how much you plan, we all know things don’t always go as expected.
+No matter how much you plan, we all know things don’t always go as expected (or as we like to say, trip happens).
 That’s when travel insurance can help you avoid a catastrophe and deal with the unexpected.

 There are a lot of unknowns even after you choose your vacation destination and plan your travel itinerary.
 It’s always best to perform your due diligence, following up on requirements for trip deposits and reservations so your plans are finalized when it’s time for you to leave.

-Travel insurance plans help you recoup any nonrefundable prepaid expenses if you cancel because of these events.
-Each plan has a different list of triggers but typically things such as sickness, death, weather, and travel provider issues such as strike or financial default are covered.
+Trip protection helps you recoup any nonrefundable prepaid expenses if you cancel because of these covered events.
+Each plan has a different list of triggers but typically things such as sickness, death, weather, and travel provider issues such as strike are covered.

 What happens if you become sick or get hurt while traveling?
-Most travel insurance plans include coverage for emergency medical expenses, and depending on your health plan coverage, you may need
+Most trip protections plans include coverage for emergency medical expenses, and depending on your health plan coverage, you may need

 with your health insurance carrier to find out what type of coverage, if any, is provided outside of the U.S.